moddedmc-wiki/fabric-modding-wiki/docs/documentation/codecs/index.md

 As mentioned earlier, Mojang has already defined codecs for several vanilla and standard Java classes, including but not limited to `BlockPos`, `BlockState`, `ItemStack`, `Identifier`, `Text`, and regex `Pattern`s.
 Codecs for Mojang's own classes are usually found as static fields named `CODEC` on the class itself, while most others are kept in the `Codecs` class.
-It should also be noted that all vanilla registries directly implement the `Codec` interface, for example, you can use `Registries.BLOCK` as a `Codec<Block>`.
+It should also be noted that all vanilla registries contain a `getCodec()` method, for example, you can use `Registries.BLOCK.getCodec()` to get a `Codec<Block>` which serializes to the block id and back.

 The codec api itself also contains some codecs for primitive types, such as `Codec.INT` and `Codec.STRING`.
 These are available as statics on the `Codec` class, and are usually used as the base for more complex codecs, as explained below.